 ISA 570 (Revised 2024) also requires the auditor to report on management’s going concern assessment in all cases, not just when material uncertainty exists.
 The auditor’s report will include a new section on going concern for every engagement, regardless of whether a material uncertainty was identified.

 This changes the structure of the going concern working paper.
-The current format at most non-Big 4 firms merges the identification and mitigation assessment into a single matrix.
-Under the revised standard, that structure won't hold.
+The current format at most mid-tier firms merges the identification and mitigation assessment into a single matrix.
+Under the revised standard, that structure won’t hold.
 The file needs two distinct steps: gross identification, then mitigation evaluation.

-The practical consequence is that more entities will have events or conditions identified on a gross basis, because mitigating factors won't offset them at the identification stage.
-This doesn't automatically mean more modified opinions.
-It means more documentation, more engagement partner judgement on whether management's plans are sufficient, and more disclosure in the auditor's report.
+The practical consequence is that more entities will have events or conditions identified on a gross basis, because mitigating factors won’t offset them at the identification stage.
+This doesn’t automatically mean more modified opinions.
+It means more documentation and more engagement partner judgement on whether management’s plans are sufficient.
+The file should tell a story about how the team got from a gross list of indicators to a comfortable conclusion.
+Nobody enjoys writing that section, but skipping the gross-basis step is exactly how files get flagged on inspection.
+For firms without a dedicated going concern template that separates these steps, the ISA 570 going concern checklist on ciferi.com provides the structure.
+An updated version reflecting the revised standard will be available before the effective date.

 ISSA 5000: sustainability assurance arrives